Gaijatra and Nil Barahi dance

-Whoever wears that dark-faded mask of Bhairav, he then would not be allowed to stay outside for night stay.
+Whoever wears that dark-faded mask of Bhairav, then would not be allowed to stay outside for a night stay.
 Neither he can go to the catacombs.
-Even his own body, after the death, is not allowed to cremate on ordinary ghats.
+Even his own body, after his death, is not allowed to cremate on ordinary ghats.

-As related to the mask, he wears black Jama with a red edge.
-And ornaments like Katiima: ( a kind of neck jewelry), Shinkhwa: bangles, Chansayu, and Chuela.
+As related to the mask, he wears a black Jama with a red edge.
+And ornaments like Katiima: ( a kind of neck jewellery), Shinkhwa: bangles, Chansayu, and Chuela.

-There are four numbers of Barahi in this dance procession who represents the four Barahi of the Kathmandu Valley.
+There are four numbers of Barahi in this dance procession that represents the four Barahi of the Kathmandu Valley.
 Including Nil Barahi, Dhumra Barahi, Bajra Barahi, and Sweta Barahi.
-For the dance, they wear maroon’s colored masks and red-colored Jama with a green edged border.
-Similarly, they have had a red-colored hair.
+For the dance, they wear maroon coloured masks and red-coloured Jama with a green edged border.
+Similarly, they have had red-coloured hair.

-However, they also wear the jewelry as alike of Lord Bhairav.
+However, they also wear jewellery like Lord Bhairav.